nishi218/microsoft-projects/README.md

 If a user wants to leave a room he just clicks leave room button and he will be redirected to the call room again.

-CHANNELS WHICH I TOOK HELP FROM IN MAKING THIS APP https://channels.readthedocs.io/en/stable/ https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Introduction https://webrtc.github.io/samples/ https://codelabs.developers.google.com/codelabs/webrtc-web#0 https://www.w3schools.com/
+LINKS WHICH I TOOK HELP FROM IN MAKING THIS APP https://channels.readthedocs.io/en/stable/ https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Introduction https://webrtc.github.io/samples/ https://codelabs.developers.google.com/codelabs/webrtc-web#0 https://www.w3schools.com/

+AGILE METHODOLOGY USED IN THIS PROJECT
+I always created small modules for every certain things which I wanted to add.
+I was simultaneously working on testing my webpages eficacy,as soon as I was completing a step.
+I divided my whole project in small chunks as: first I created User authentication then, I created Group Chat feature and lastly Group Video Chat Model.